-Family: Freed student who died has ‘completed his journey’
+Public funeral planned for US student freed from North Korea

 Three Americans remain held in North Korea.
 The U.S. government accuses North Korea of using such detainees as political pawns.
 North Korea accuses Washington and South Korea of sending spies to overthrow its government.

-Associated Press writers Andrew Welsh-Huggins in Columbus, Josh Boak in Washington and Carla K. Johnson in Chicago contributed to this report.
+Associated Press writers Dake Kang in Wyoming, Ohio; Andrew Welsh-Huggins in Columbus, Ohio; Josh Boak in Washington; Carla K. Johnson in Chicago; and Gerry Shih in Beijing contributed to this report.

 Follow Dan Sewell at http://www.twitter.com/dansewell